Ground State Properties of the Diluted Sherrington-Kirkpatrick Spin Glass

+Extending RSB to glassy systems on sparse networks, i.e., random graphs \citep{Bollobas} of finite average or fixed degree (``Bethe lattices'', BL), constituted another major breakthrough \citep{mezard:01}.
+More recently, the one-dimensional long-range model \citep{Kotliar83} has gained popularity \citep{Katzgraber03,Boettcher07b,Katzgraber2009,Aspelmeier16} for the ability to interpolate between SK and the EA (but on a \emph{1d}-ring geometry) based on the range of interactions.
+That model has effective upper and lower dimensions, but all results obtained are numerical.

 It is thus surprising that after so many years of studying mean-field spin glasses in the thermodynamic limit on fully connected (SK) or on sparse networks (BL), there has been no consideration given to dense but \emph{dilute} systems.
-(Ref.~\citep{Fu86}, concerning optimal graph bipartitioning, a problem closely related to spin glasses~\citep{Zdeborova10}, might pose a rare exception.)
+(Ref.\ \citep{Fu86}, concerning optimal graph bipartitioning, a problem closely related to spin glasses \citep{Zdeborova10}, might pose a rare exception.)
 For BL, the average or fixed number $c$ of other spins that any one spin is randomly bonded with, i.e., its ``degree'', is held constant for all network sizes $N\to\infty$.
-In contrast, in a dilute system it is the average density of bonds,
+In contrast, it is the average bond density,

-that is held constant.
-Clearly, in SK each spin has a bond to every one of the other spins, i.e., $c_{{\rm SK}}=N-1$ and $p=1$, and at general $0<p\leq1$, the degree for each spin diverges as $c\sim pN$ in the thermodynamic limit $N\to\infty$.
-Thus, dilute SK presents a true alternative to BL, for which $p\sim1/N\to0$ in that limit, likely resulting in an alternative RSB analysis.
-These connections are illustrated in Fig.~\ref{fig:diluteSKphase}.
+that is held constant in a dilute system.
+Clearly, in SK each spin has a bond to every one of the other spins, i.e., $c_{{\rm SK}}=N-1$ and $p=1$, while at some general $0<p\leq1$, the degree for each spin diverges as $c\sim pN$ in the thermodynamic limit $N\to\infty$.
+Thus, dilute SK presents a true alternative to BL, for which $p\sim1/N\to0$, likely resulting in an alternative RSB analysis.
+These connections are illustrated in Fig.\ \ref{fig:diluteSKphase}.
 In this Letter, we provide some tantalizing numerical evidence that such an analysis might be quite distinct and potentially more fruitful in revealing, for instance, the nature of finite-size corrections (FSC) that occur when $N\to\infty$, which have remained beyond the scope of RSB.

-Understanding the nature of FSC for $N\to\infty$ is an essential ingredient in the proper interpretation of numerical data obtained from thermodynamic systems~\citep{barber:83}.
-To reach the thermodynamic limit with data derived from, inevitably, finite-size simulations usually requires a certain degree of extrapolation~\citep{Palassini00,Campbell04,Boettcher03b,Boettcher10a,Boettcher10b,EOSK,Aspelmeier07}.
+Understanding the nature of FSC for $N\to\infty$ is an essential ingredient in the proper interpretation of numerical data obtained from thermodynamic systems \citep{barber:83}.
+To reach the thermodynamic limit with data derived from, inevitably, finite-size simulations usually requires a certain degree of extrapolation \citep{Palassini00,Campbell04,Boettcher03b,Boettcher10a,Boettcher10b,EOSK,Aspelmeier07,Boettcher03a}.
 Here, we will specifically focus on FSC to the ensemble average of the ground state energy density, assuming the form